23 Quick and Easy Pantry Meals

 If you buy your food in bulk to cut down on packaging and well as wasting gas and time running to the store every night.

-Here are 23 things I could make from what I have:
+Here are 23 easy pantry meals I could make from what I have:

 Scrambled eggs, bacon and toast